-- L1 = The actual cost to Council to date of providing land for a Water Cycle Management public purpose indexed to current day values. - L2 = The estimated cost of land yet to be provided for Water Cycle Management public purpose. - C1 = The actual cost to Council to date of works constructed for Water Cycle Management Facilities indexed to current day values. - C2 = The estimated cost of future Water Cycle Management Facilities. - A = The total developable area the contribution catchment (hectares) - B = The administrative component.
-This is 0.5% of the total cost of providing the Water Cycle Management Facilities.
+- L1 = The actual cost to Council to date of providing land for a Water Cycle Management public purpose indexed to current day values. - L2 = The estimated cost of land yet to be provided for Water Cycle Management public purpose. - C1 = The actual cost to Council to date of works constructed for Water Cycle Management Facilities indexed to current day values. - C2 = The estimated cost of future Water Cycle Management Facilities. - PA = Plan Administration fee being 1.5% of construction cost - A = The total developable area the contribution catchment (hectares)